Last Updated on June 15, 2023 by Grow with Bovees

 You should also look for limbs that are rubbing together.
 Crossing branches that rub together can cause insects, like the dogwood borer, to bore inside them.
 This can weaken both the branch and the tree, which can require the tree to need severe pruning.

 You should also remove any low-lying limbs that make it difficult to walk or mow underneath.
 Trim these in the same manner and the same time of year as you would remove old or dead wood.

 Pruning a dogwood tree is not something that needs to happen each year.
 Shrubby dogwoods grow quickly and easily with little guidance.
 However, it is not uncommon for a dogwood tree to need a little TLC to grow bigger and fuller than before.

 If snipping off old blooms, you should do this in late spring or early summer, no later than June.

-Pruning will not be required every year, but you should look at your dogwood tree every third or fourth year to see if there is any area that you can prune to make next year’s blossoms better than before.
+Dogwood pruning will not be required every year, but you should look at your dogwood tree every third or fourth year to see if there is any area that you can prune to make next year’s appearance of blossoms better than before.